 Overview

-The Dataminr Pulse Alerts Engine Feed API Service App in ThreatConnect® unlocks real-time alerting by seamlessly ingesting Dataminr Pulse Cyber Alerts and converting them into actionable intelligence within ThreatConnect.
-The integration ingests Cyber Alerts from Dataminr Pulse Alert Lists and creates corresponding objects in ThreatConnect with select Dataminr Pulse metadata and AI summary information:
+The Dataminr Pulse Alerts Engine feed API service app unlocks the power of real-time alerting in ThreatConnect® by ingesting Dataminr Pulse Cyber Alerts and converting them into actionable intelligence in ThreatConnect.
+The app ingests Cyber Alerts from Dataminr Pulse Alert Lists every 10 minutes and creates corresponding objects in ThreatConnect with select Dataminr Pulse metadata and AI-powered context:

 - Alerts are created as Event Groups in ThreatConnect.
-Intel Agent and Live Brief AI summaries from Dataminr Pulse are included as AI insights for the Event Group in ThreatConnect, with Intel Agent and Live Brief Tags added to Event Groups that have those respective AI summary types.
+Intel Agent and Live Brief AI content from Dataminr Pulse are included as AI insights for the Event Group in ThreatConnect, with Intel Agent and Live Brief Tags added to Event Groups that have those respective AI content types.

-- Key Points for Alerts are created as Indicators (Address, ASN, File, Host, or URL) or Groups (Intrusion Set or Vulnerability) associated to the Event Group corresponding to the ingested Alert.
+- Key Points for Alerts are created as Indicators (Address, ASN, File, Host, or URL) or Groups (Intrusion Set, Malware, or Vulnerability) associated to the Event Group corresponding to the ingested Alert.

 Dependencies